Privacy Policy

 - iCloud: If iCloud is enabled, local data is synced across your devices through Apple CloudKit.

-- Our servers: Account information (email, name) and API usage logs are stored on Cloudflare's infrastructure.
+- Our servers: Your account and profile information — your email, height, weight, and activity level — together with API usage logs and diagnostic error logs, are stored on Cloudflare's infrastructure (Cloudflare D1).
 Your authentication token is signed and verified server-side.

 - iOS Keychain: Your authentication token is stored securely in the iOS Keychain.